 continuous flow diffusion chamber development

 Handix Scientific worked closely with Colorado State University's Department of Atmospheric Science to build an improved version of their Continuous Flow Diffusion Chamber.
 The new design featured a recirculating refrigeration system for more stable temperature control and fully automated the preparation and operation of the instrument to enable near continuous measurements of ice nucleating particles in the atmosphere or laboratory.
-The instrument is now with the Beijing Weather Modification Office and will be used to make some of the first CFDC-type INP measurements in China in the coming year.
+The instrument is now with the Beijing Weather Modification Office and is currently making the first CFDC-type INP measurements in China.

 The main chamber is identical to that used in several of CSU's CFDC systems that have been deployed on many different platforms and environments.
-More information regarding the CFDC can be found on Dr. Paul DeMott's webpage located here.
+More information regarding the CSU CFDC can be found on Dr. Paul DeMott's webpage located here.
 For the commercially-available Handix Scientific continous operation version, see here.